muhdhuz/RNNControl/README.md

 ## RNNControl

-A jupyter notebook that runs a bare-bones RNN to investigate the effect of conditional parameters.
+Jupyter notebooks that run experiments investigating the effect of conditional parameters on audio synthesis.
 The code here is closely integrated with [AudioDataloader](https://github.com/muhdhuz/AudioDataloader).
-Clone that repository and run main.ipynb from within it.
+Clone that repository and run the notebooks from within it.

+**Files**
+* main.ipynb: for training and saving model (an RNN)
+* explore_generation.ipynb: to do cool stuff i.e. audio synthesis with the trained model

 **Dependencies**
 * pytorch 0.4.0